PsykickSam/Streamer/README.md

 # Streamer

 Video, Torrent, Audio streaming application.
-It is using MongoDB as primary database, HLS video conversion system for uploaded video.
-Webtorrent library is used for torrent downloading and streaming.
-This program uses Socket programming in uploading videos.
+This application has features like video uploading and streaming, torrent video and audio downloading and streaming and music streaming.

 ## Features